YumaYX/rubydemodoc/input/logger/warn.md

-This Ruby code snippet demonstrates the use of the `Logger` class to record messages with different severity levels.

-The code first requires the `logger` library.
-It then creates a new logger instance, configured to output to standard output (STDOut).
-The code sets the logging level to `Logger::WARN`, meaning that only warnings and more severe messages will be logged.
+This Ruby code snippet demonstrates basic logging functionality using the `Logger` class.
+It initializes a logger to output to the standard output (STDOUT), sets the logging level to `WARN`, and then demonstrates logging messages at different levels: `WARN`, `INFO`, and `DEBUG`.
+The `warn` method outputs a warning message, while `info` and `debug` messages are not displayed because the logging level is set to `WARN`, which only displays messages of that level or higher.

-Next, it demonstrates logging messages with different severity levels: a warning message ("Nothing to do!"), an informational message ("Program started"), a debug message ("Created logger").
-Because the logging level is set to WARN, the informational and debug messages will not be displayed.
-The warning message will be displayed on the standard output because it is above the WARN level.